openhwgroup/cva5-accelerators/docs/custom-unit-support.md

 ## Signal list
 ### Issue
  - `ready` 1 when a unit can accept the instruction in the issue stage on this cycle, 0 otherwise.
 Can include a combinational path including the `ack` signal from writeback.
  - `possible_request` **(Optional, exists for routing optimization)** indicates that a request exists in the issue stage that uses this unit, but may not be issued due to operand dependencies or a branch flush.
-As this signal is determined earlier in a cycle it is useful for enables on memory data-paths to reduce fanout on the `new_request` signal.
+As this signal is determined earlier in a cycle it is useful for enables on memory data-paths.
   - `ID` The instruction's global ID.
 This value must be propagated with the instruction within the execution unit and be set alongside the result at the writeback interface.

 ### Non-interface Issue signals